 There would be no anticipated effects to groundwater aquifers associated with the Project.
 Wastewater would not be generated, and process water would not be required for construction or operation of the Project.
-The Project would only add minor amounts of impervious surfaces to the Assessment Area and vegetation would be maintained wherever possible throughout the operational life of the facility to reduce the potential for erosion and shading.
+The Project would not add any impervious surfaces to the Assessment Area and vegetation would be maintained wherever possible throughout the operational life of the facility to reduce the potential for erosion and shading.